End-to-End Modeling Hierarchical Time Series Using Autoregressive Transformer and Conditional Normalizing Flow based Reconciliation: Introduction

 \section{Introduction}

-Many real-world applications \cite{liu2018flexible,athanasopoulos2009hierarchical,jeon2018reconciliation,dangerfield1992top} involve simultaneously forecasting multiple time series that are hierarchically related via aggregation operations, e.g., department sales of multiple stores at different locations and traffic flow in hierarchical regions.
+Many real-world applications \cite{athanasopoulos2009hierarchical,jeon2018reconciliation,dangerfield1992top} involve simultaneously forecasting multiple time series that are hierarchically related via aggregation operations, e.g., department sales of multiple stores at different locations and traffic flow in hierarchical regions.
 These time series not only interact with each other in the hierarchy, but also imply coherency, i.e., time series at upper levels are the aggregation/summation of those at lower levels.
-For instance, as shown in Figure 1 (i.e., the hierarchical structure of Australian domestic tourism demand \cite{bushell2001tourism}), the data contains 4 levels from top to bottom including, 1 country, 7 states, 27 zones, and 82 regions, among which, different levels of forecasts have distinct goals.
+For instance, as shown in the hierarchical structure of Australian domestic tourism demand \cite{bushell2001tourism}, the data contains 4 levels from top to bottom including, 1 country, 7 states, 27 zones, and 82 regions, among which, different levels of forecasts have distinct goals.
 Specifically, bottom-level forecasts are often about specific demand to help with regional government decisions, while upper-level forecasts look at the macro perspective to assist national strategies.
 On top of the general statistical disparities between levels in real-world hierarchies, the entanglement of their interactions and correlations presents a great challenge to the prediction model.
 Therefore, how to exploit the information among hierarchical time series, while learning from non-Gaussian data distributions and non-linear correlations, becomes a critical task for improving the prediction accuracy.
 Furthermore, coherency constraints \cite{taieb2017coherent} also add more complication to the prediction model.
+The straight-forward methods to utilize hierarchical structure include \textit{bottom-up} forecasting and \textit{top-down} forecasting.
+As their names suggest, these methods make individual predictions at the bottom or upper levels and then aggregate according to the hierarchical structure.
+Although these methods naturally satisfy coherency, they are unable to consider statistics of all levels for prediction at the same time.
+Specifically, when forecasting from a single level of the aggregation structure, these methods either aggregate or disaggregate to obtain forecasts of all the rest levels.
+In fact, the statistical characteristics at different levels can be drastically distinct, e.g., time series of upper levels tend to be more stationary, while those at the bottom levels are often more fluctuant, for which flexible adaptations at different levels is desirable to better utilize the information at all levels.